autobib/lockstep/README.md

 uses a control flow closure to selectively skip elements from either the left or the right iterator, or yield the pair.
 This adaptor is primarily useful when working with sorted data.

-The main entrypoint is the [`lockstep`] function; see its documentation for more detail and examples.
+The main entrypoint is the [`lockstep`](https://docs.rs/lockstep/latest/lockstep/fn.lockstep.html) function.

 This crate is `#![no_std]` and `#![forbid(unsafe_code)]`.